wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 ## Step 2: Create a storage account in Azure ##

 You need a storage account in Azure to upload a .vhd file so it can be used in Azure to create a virtual machine.
-You can use the Azure Management Portal to create a storage account.
+You can use the Azure classic portal to create a storage account.

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Sign in to the [Azure Classic Portal](https://manage.windowsazure.cn).

 2. On the command bar, click **New**.